 Insurance Retirement Savings Plans

-A wide range of retirement savings plans are available to suit your needs.
+A wide range of retirement savings plans is available to suit your needs.
 Which plan you choose will depend on your monthly income requirements in retirement, the time horizon until you retire and your risk profile.

 - Savings Plan – An insurance policy that places your premiums in a savings plan is your safest bet.
 Because it is low risk, the insurer is able to guarantee the capital, returns and your retirement income.
 In exchange for low risk, you will receive lower returns in the 2-3% range.
 While conservative, these plans can still be flexible.
 Aviva’s MyRetirement plan pays out guaranteed retirement income for 10 years within a month of the holder reaching retirement age.
 You choose the premium payment term, from age 50 – 75.
 The guaranteed return is 2.38%.